Organelle: Types

-Other organelles are also suggested to have endosymbiotic origins, but do not contain their own DNA (notably the flagellum – see evolution of flagella).

 Eukaryotic organelles

 Eukaryotic cells are structurally complex, and by definition are organized, in part, by interior compartments that are themselves enclosed by lipid membranes that resemble the outermost cell membrane.
 The larger organelles, such as the nucleus and vacuoles, are easily visible with the light microscope.
 They were among the first biological discoveries made after the invention of the microscope.